george-hawkins/esp32-setup-material/docs/NOTES.md

 If repeating these experiments with the simulator there are some important things to note:

 * Conduct each experiment in a private browser tab, if you don't do this, the browser hangs on long grim death to what it's got even if you've changed the `<meta>` tag.
 Close the existing tab and open a new one for each new experiment.
 Surely there's an easier way to effectively do a hard refresh?
 No, this is actually the highest voted [answer](https://apple.stackexchange.com/a/195353) relating to this on the Apple StackExchange.
 * Check if rotating the screen affects things, I tried this both while showing the dialog and after closing it.
-For this particuar problem, rotation never made things better or worse but apparently it's a situation in which scaling and similar issues often appear.
+For this particular problem, rotation never made things better or worse but apparently, it's a situation in which scaling and similar issues often appear.

 The most relevant pages I found regarding all this are:

 * SO ["Disable Auto Zoom in Input “Text” tag - Safari on iPhone"](https://stackoverflow.com/q/2989263/245602) - includes no end of approaches, mainly CSS or `viewport` based.
-* MDN ["Using the viewport meta tag to control layout on mobile browsers"](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag) - in particular the "viewport width and screen width" section.
+* MDN ["Using the viewport meta tag to control layout on mobile browsers"](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag) - in particular, the "viewport width and screen width" section.
 * Allen Pike's ["Choosing a viewport for iPad sites"](https://allenpike.com/2010/choosing-a-viewport-for-ipad-sites) - linked to from the MDN page, this discusses some approaches.
-Note that this article is from 2010 and Apple seem to have changed how they interpret `viewport` content values multiple times over the years.
+Note that this article is from 2010 and Apple seems to have changed how they interpret `viewport` content values multiple times over the years.
 * WebDesignerWall ["Viewport Meta Tag For Non-Responsive Design"](https://webdesignerwall.com/tutorials/viewport-meta-tag-for-non-responsive-design) - the material-wifi-setup app is **not** using responsive layout so articles, like this, that cover how the `viewport` behaves in non-responsive setups, are the most relevant.
 This discusses why it might not be a good idea to used `initial-scale=1` and `maximum-scale=1` with such a setup (even though, in the end, I used both).

 Creating a minimal initial Angular project
 ------------------------------------------

-You can create a new Angular project with `ng new`. `ng new` has a `--minimal` option, but it's a bit too minimal - in particular it excludes `tslint`.
+You can create a new Angular project with `ng new`. `ng new` has a `--minimal` option, but it's a bit too minimal - in particular, it excludes `tslint`.

 So I compared two projects created as shown: